Some finiteness results for groups of automorphisms of manifolds: Proofs of main results

-\begin{proof}Since the identity component of $\mr{haut}(M)$ is a path-connected topological monoid, it suffices to prove it has finitely-generated homotopy groups.
-By Lemma \ref{lem.sectionspace}, identity component in the space of pointed map $\mr{Map}_*(M,M)$ has finitely-generated homotopy groups.
+\begin{proof}\begin{enumerate}[(i)] \item Since the identity component of $\mr{haut}(M)$ is a path-connected topological monoid, it suffices to prove it has finitely-generated homotopy groups.
+By Lemma \ref{lem.sectionspace}, the identity component of the space $\mr{Map}_*(M,M)$ of pointed maps has finitely-generated homotopy groups.
 It fits into a fiber sequence

-and the result follows from part (ii) and (ii') of Lemma \ref{lem.les} using the fact that there is a section $M \to \mr{Map}^\mr{id}(M,M)$.
+and the result follows from Lemma \ref{lem.les}(ii), (ii') using the fact that there is a section $M \to \mr{Map}^\mr{id}(M,M)$.